 These card readers are ideal for small micro-businesses that don't take much of their revenue with cards.
 Or businesses that only trade sporadically – for example, festival food trucks or market stall owners.

-Although their no-contract and quick setup are favourable for small businesses, their high transaction fees and limited customer support and integration capabilities mean that they quickly lose their appeal to companies looking to grow their offering or expand.
+Although their no-contract and quick setup are favourable for small businesses, their high transaction fees, limited customer support and integration capabilities mean that they quickly lose their appeal to companies looking to grow their offering or expand.

 Monthly contract card machines can be rented from merchant service providers.
 Rather than just being a card reader, they usually have a more comprehensive range of card machines with varying capabilities—for example, countertop, portable and fully mobile.